Holmes-Holmes/Holmes-Holmes.github.io/index.md

     > xxx inaccurate CVEs for Veracode: [Inaccurate-Affected-Components-in-GitHub]()

-# Approach Implement

-## Lucene

-## Evidence Gathering

 # Chronos Lightxml Fastxml

 ## Dataset
 - data preparing
     We follow [chronos], [lightxml] and [fastxml], and replace the dataset with our's.
     - The script of full list of veracode libraries mentioned in xxx.

     - The website of the referenced data's script is released in xxx.

     To be convenient, we copyed their code into our repo for fastxml and lightxml.
 And pull a docker image for chronos, then we create a table for you to reproducce the tranging and testing data for random, chrono and geneal dataset

 | head1        | Random-Order        | chronological-order   | Generality |